By using this site, you agree to the Privacy Policy and Terms of Use.

 5. Chaat

 Chaat is a term for a variety of savory snacks that are both spicy and tangy.
 In Rishikesh, you can try different types of Chaat, like Raj Kachori (crispy kachori stuffed with spicy chickpeas and topped with chutneys) or Dahi Puri (small puris filled with yogurt and tamarind chutney).
-Each Chaat variety has its unique flavor and texture, offering a delightful taste of local street food.
+Each Chaat variety has its unique flavour and texture, offering a delightful taste of local street food.

 6. Pakka Kachori